bmarmolejo/portfolio/README.md

 ## Technologies Used

 - **Astro**: Leveraging Astro's powerful static site generator capabilities for a fast and optimized web experience.
+- **TypeScript**: Ensuring type safety and robust code, enhancing the development experience.
+- **JavaScript**: Providing dynamic functionality and interactivity throughout the site.
 - **CSS**: Custom styling to ensure the site is both visually appealing and user-friendly.
 - **Responsive Design**: Fully responsive layout, ensuring a seamless experience across devices.